riscv-non-isa/riscv-asm-manual/riscv-asm.md

 (CC-BY 4.0).
 The full license text is available at https://creativecommons.org/licenses/by/4.0/.

+# Scope

+This document aims to provide guidance to assembly programmers targeting the standard RISC-V assembly language, which common open-source assemblers like GNU as and LLVM's assembler support.
+Other assemblers might not support the same directives or pseudoinstructions; their dialects are outside the scope of this document.

 # Command-Line Arguments

 I think it's probably better to beef up the binutils documentation rather than